-A Temporary Resident Visa (TRV) authorizes you to stay in Canada as a temporary resident for a period of time.
+A Temporary Resident Visa (TRV) authorizes you to enter Canada as a temporary resident.
 If you are from a visa-exempt country, then you don’t need to apply for a TRV.

 The TRV is also referred to as a “Visitor Visa”.

-A single-entry visitor visa allows you to enter Canada once during the validity period.
+A single entry visa allows you to travel to Canada once during the validity period.

 A multiple-entry visa allows you to reenter Canada as many times as you want during the validity period.

-The maximum period of stay allowed to a visitor is 6 months from the date of arrival.
+The maximum period of stay allowed for a visitor is 6 months from the date of arrival.